-A Student Union is lead by five Sabbatical Officers who are elected each year by a cross campus secret ballot.
+A Student Union is lead by five Elected Officers who are elected each year by a cross campus secret ballot.
 This is a requirement of the Education Act 1994.

-Any current student on a University of Portsmouth course can stand except for students from International College Portsmouth (ICP), Erasmus and Exchange.
+Any current student on a University of Portsmouth course can stand except for students from the Erasmus program and Exchange.

 You can nominate yourself in 4 easy steps!